lambdaclass/concrete/ROADMAP.md

 ---

-## Phase 1: Stabilize The Proof Trust Core
+## Phase 1: Proof Status And Trust Gates

-Expected outcome: the existing proof/evidence pipeline is no longer vulnerable to practical attachment footguns, and every current green proof status has a clear provenance trail.
+Goal: make every green proof/evidence status precise, traceable, and hard to misread.

-Phase closes when: all existing production proof specs are directly and transitively FnTable-complete, proof coverage is classified, and the proof report tells reviewers exactly what kind of theorem each green check represents.
+Done when: all existing production proof specs are directly and transitively FnTable-complete, proof coverage is classified, and the proof report tells reviewers exactly what kind of theorem each green check represents.

 1. Add transitive FnTable completeness: walk registered spec call graphs, not only direct call sites, and fail or flag missing callees before theorem